South of the Clouds, Yunnan province

 Day 1 - Hanoi - arrival and time to explore

 Arrival in Hanoi and check-in to a downtown hotel.
-Afternoon free to relax or explore the city with perhaps an evening performance of the unusual water-puppets before a welcome local-style dinner introduces you to Vietnam’s celebrated cuisine.
+Afternoon free to relax or explore the city with perhaps an optional evening performance of the unusual water-puppets before a welcome local-style dinner introduces you to Vietnam’s celebrated cuisine.

 Overnight: Hanoi Transport: Walk, Meals: D,